Joe Dassin: Personal life

+While Dassin is sometimes described as being French, his son Julien said: "He was an American living in France.
+He didn't have French citizenship.
+But he often said, 'I'm American on paper but French at heart.'"

 Dassin married Maryse Massiéra in Paris on January 18, 1966.
 Their son Joshua was born two and a half months early on September 12, 1973, and died five days later.
-Overcome by grief, Joe became deeply depressed.
-Despite all their efforts, their marriage did not survive.
-In 1977, one year after their move to their newly built home in Feucherolles, just outside Paris, they divorced.

-On January 14, 1978, Dassin married Christine Delvaux in Cotignac.
-Their first son, Jonathan, was born on 14 September 1978; and their second son, Julien, arrived on March 22, 1980.
+They divorced in 1977.
+On January 14, 1978, Dassin married Christine Delvaux in Cotignac, and they had two sons together.
 Christine died in December 1995.